Sound Solutions for Churches with High Ceilings and Reverberant Acoustics

 • Ignoring acoustic treatment solutions.

-• Failing to design a proper delay loudspeaker system.
+• Failing to incorporate delay loudspeaker systems.

-• Improper Microphone and loudspeaker placement.
+• Improper microphone and loudspeaker placement.

 Frequently Asked Questions About High-Ceiling Church Audio Systems